ServiceNow Agile Development: Top Benefits & Tools

 Benefits of ServiceNow agile development

-Here’s how organizations benefit when they manage agile development directly inside ServiceNow.
+Here's how organizations benefit from managing agile development directly in ServiceNow.

 Faster delivery, fewer delays

 ServiceNow accelerates how teams plan, build, and ship by removing friction at every step.
-Agile workflows are baked into the platform, and automation handles the tedious parts—so development teams can stay focused on delivery.
+Agile workflows are baked into the platform, and automation handles the tedious parts.
+This way, development teams can stay focused on delivery.

 • Faster delivery of working features – Sprint-based execution allows teams to release smaller increments more frequently, reducing long timelines and unlocking value sooner.